openworm/tracker-commons/src/Python/README.md

 Here, instead of being a nested dictionary, `w` is a `WCONWorm` object that is more powerful.
 Here are some of the additional things that can be accomplished with the `WCONWorm` object:

+- The WCON file is validated not just against the WCON schema, but also to ensure units are valid, that every data key has a corresponding unit, and that every data segment has "aspects" of the same length.  (e.g. if a skeleton at time `1.3` has 45 `x`-coordinates, it should also have 45 `y`-coordinates.
+This condition is not expressible in a JSON schema but it is validated programatically by the WCONWorm initializer.
 - Units are expressed as `MeasurementUnit` objects, which can be compared with other such objects, to verify that "mm" and "millimetres" refer to the same units, for instance.  (see the below section for more details)
 - WCONWorm objects can have their data be converted into canonical units, and then saved again.
 - WCONWorm objects can be loaded from multiple files and combined together, via the `"files"` object.